VeraciousNetwork/PZ-ModTemplate/designs/Tiles/singles/README.md

 ```
 designs
+└── Tiles
-└── tiles
+    └── singles
 	    ├── my_bench
 	    │   ├── 1.png
 	    │   ├── 2.png
 	    │   └── 3.png
 	    └── my_bed
 		    ├── 1.png
 		    ├── 2.png
 		    └── 3.png
 ```

 Run `generate_tilesets.sh` to render all the tiles as a proper tileset that can be imported into your Pack.
+Given the example above, this will generate tilesets called `my_bench.png` and `my_bed.png` located in `designs/Tiles/2x`.

-From TileZed, Tools -> .pack File -> Create .pack file and select `designs/tilesets` as the input directory to compile all the tilesets into a single .pack file.
+From TileZed, Tools -> .pack File -> Create .pack file and select `designs/Tiles/2x` as the input directory to compile all the tilesets into a single .pack file.

 **NOTE**, each tile file must be 128x256 pixels in size.  (@todo add support for additional sizes if required.)
 This will generate a spritemap that is 1024x2048.